turbot/pipes-sdk-go/docs/OrgIntegrations.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of the organization to which the integration belongs to. integrationHandle := "integrationHandle_example" // string | The handle of the integration for which we want to run the command. request := *openapiclient.NewWorkspaceCommandRequest("Command_example") // WorkspaceCommandRequest | The request body for the workspace command.
+    orgHandle := "orgHandle_example" // string | The handle of the organization to which the integration belongs to. integrationHandle := "integrationHandle_example" // string | The handle of the integration for which we want to run the command. request := *openapiclient.NewWorkspaceCommandRequest(openapiclient.WorkspaceCommandAction("reboot")) // WorkspaceCommandRequest | The request body for the workspace command.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)